Drew92/Test-Automation-LUMA-demoWebsite/README.md

 - To execute the "Purchasing a Product" test with data driven tests: `npm run purchase-item`
 - To execute the "Verify Purchase in Order History" test: `npm run verify-purchase`

 You my also execute all tests simultaneously using `npm run test-all`.
-However this is **NOT RECOMMENDED** as it could lead to timeout error and thus cause the test(s) to fail.
+Please note that this is **NOT RECOMMENDED** as it could lead to timeout errors and thus cause the test(s) to fail.

 ## Cross Browser Testing

-This test automation project runs in the Google Chrome browser by default.
-The test automation can be configured to run inside the Firefox browser.
+This test automation project runs inside the Google Chrome browser by default.
+The test automation can also be configured to run inside the Firefox browser.
 To do this:

 - Open the `wdio.conf.js` file.
 - Go to the `capabilities` section.